valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 The type `name` is a 9 character name in the character set that includes from `A-Z`, `a-z`, `0-9`, plus the underscore `_` and minus `-` characters.

-Note that **this name must be unique** for each data type in the Redis ecosystem, so be creative, use both lower-case and upper case if it makes sense, and try to use the convention of mixing the type name with the name of the author of the module, to create a 9 character unique name.
+Note that **this name must be unique** for each data type in the Valkey ecosystem, so be creative, use both lower-case and upper case if it makes sense, and try to use the convention of mixing the type name with the name of the author of the module, to create a 9 character unique name.